vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

     - Parameters are not supported in `SAMPLE` clauses.

-    - Parameters are not retained after the session is released.
+    - Parameters are deleted when their sessions are released.

 - The command to save a parameter is as follows: